 The simplest answer to this is: it depends.
 Precisely, how much a yard of concrete weighs depends on density.

 Concrete is a mixture of cement, various aggregates (rock and sand), and water.
-At times it also contains slag, fly ash, and other admixtures enhancing its properties.
-Its density depends on a number of variables, namely: the content of cement and water, the amount (and density) of the used aggregate, and the amount of entrained air.
+At times it also contains slag, fly ash, and other admixtures to enhance its properties.
+Its density depends on a number of variables, namely: the content of the cement, the amount of water added, the amount (and density) of aggregate used, and the amount of entrained air.

 Common concrete densities are: